 Contact

-- Collaborate on experimental projects in any direction
+- want to do an experimental project in any direction together

-- Collaborate as a curator, event host, exhibition venue owner, creative director, or brand partner, etc.
+- are a curator, event host, exhibition venue owner, creative director, brand partner, etc.

 - Buy printed postcards/photographs of my works from me